opiproject/lab/otel.md

 Create `telegraf.conf` file, see example [here](./telegraf.d/telegraf.conf.bf2)

-- change `outputs.opentelemetry` to the management server name/ip
+- change `172.22.0.1` in `outputs.opentelemetry` to the correct management server name/ip
-- change `192.168.240.1` to the internal DPU/IPU AMC/BMC for redfish collection
+- change `192.168.240.1` and credentails to the internal DPU/IPU AMC/BMC for redfish collection
-- make sure [SPDK](https://spdk.io/) app and [spdk_rpc_http_proxy.py](https://github.com/spdk/spdk/blob/v24.01.x/scripts/rpc_http_proxy.py) script are running to collect `storage` statistics

 ### Service